saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-8-templating-for-network-engineers-in-saltstack.md

     False
 ```

-Here we see the expressions evaluate to `True` or `False`.
 We can combine these expressions with an `if` statement to show or hide sections of the template.
 Let's look at the following example:

 ```
 {% raw %}{%- set hostname = 'ar.core.ams01' -%}